-Prosecution for marijuana related drug crimes are based on the amount of the drug involved with the charge.
-Marijuana related drug offenses can be prosecuted as felonies or misdemeanors, and should be taken seriously regardless of the severity of the charge.
+In Texas, criminal classification for marijuana-related drug crimes is based on the amount of the drug involved with the charge.
+Marijuana-related drug offenses can be prosecuted as felonies or misdemeanors and should be taken seriously regardless of the severity of the charge.

 Texas Penalties for Marijuana Possession